openedx/open-edx-proposals/oeps/oep-0010-proc-openedx-releases.rst

         The name of the release-from branch in this repo.
 This is the branch that will be tagged when an Open edX release is made.

+    Obsolete keys:

     ``requirements``
         This key is obsolete, and can be removed.

     ``parent-repo``
         This key is obsolete.
+It was used by libraries.
 Repos marked with this key should have the entire ``openedx-release`` key removed.

 Installing Open edX